arijbelmabrouk/PulseRoute/PulseRoute_paper.md

 **Step 9 — HR and HRV Calculation:** Final HR is a weighted combination (0.7 FFT, 0.3 time-domain) when estimates agree within 10 BPM, otherwise FFT-only.
 RMSSD and SDNN are computed from filtered RR intervals.
 HRV interpretation uses age-adjusted norms when patient age is available.

 **Step 10 — Respiratory Rate:** The normalized green channel is bandpass filtered to 0.1–0.5 Hz (6–30 BrPM) and the dominant frequency extracted via FFT.
-This step runs before Step 5 to capture the breathing frequency before POS processing modifies low-frequency content.
+This step runs before Step 5 because respiratory artifact is best identified in the raw normalized green signal and because the detected breathing frequency is used to design an adaptive notch filter prior to Step 6.

 **Step 11 — Signal Quality Score and Routing Decision:** A composite score combining five metrics drives the routing decision through two independent checks (Section 3.3).
 When palm routing is triggered, Steps 2b–11 repeat on the palm signal with a fresh, independently calibrated SubjectProfile anchored to palm signal characteristics.
+The palm ROI is extracted from MediaPipe Hands landmarks and calibrated independently from the face profile.

 ### 3.2 SubjectProfile: Per-Session Dynamic Calibration